System Administration

 Phishing Club - Companies

-Multi-tenant organization administration with data isolation and management controls
+Multi-tenant organization administration

 Data Export Management

-Export comprehensive organizational data for backup, compliance, or migration purposes.
+Export organizational data for backup, compliance, or migration purposes.
 Use Export Shared to download all global and shared resources that are available across multiple organizations within your instance.

 Phishing Club - Export company action

-Organization-specific data export options and controls
+Organization data export options

 Creating New Organizations